Gaucher's disease: Treatment

-Miglustat is a small molecule, orally available drug that was first approved for Gaucher's disease in Europe in 2002.
+Miglustat is a small molecule, oral medication that was first approved for Gaucher's disease in Europe in 2002.
 It works by preventing the formation of glucocerebroside, the substance that builds up and causes harm in Gaucher's.
 This approach is called substrate reduction therapy.

 Eliglustat (Cerdelga) (approved in 2014) is also a small molecule.
 The compound is believed to work by inhibition of glucosylceramide synthase.

 Epidemiology

 The National Gaucher Foundation (United States) states the incidence of Gaucher's disease is about one in 20,000 live births.
 Around one in 100 people in the general US population is a carrier for type I Gaucher's disease, giving a prevalence of one in 40,000.
 Among Ashkenazi Jews, the rate of carriers is considerably higher, at roughly one in 15.

 Type II Gaucher's disease shows no particular preference for any ethnic group.

 Type III Gaucher's disease is especially common in the population of the northern Swedish region of Norrbotten, where the incidence of the disease is one in 50,000.